 White vinegar is a mild acid and is helpful for neutralizing odors and also for removing many types of food stains.
-Vinegar has gotten to be a very popular laundry additive in recent years too because it can help make sure all detergent is thoroughly rinsed from the fabric, and it helps soften clothing without having to use commercial fabric softeners.
+Vinegar has become a very popular laundry additive in recent years, too, because it can help ensure all detergent is thoroughly rinsed from the fabric, and it helps soften clothing without using commercial fabric softeners.
 Please note, however, that repeated exposure to vinegar will slowly weaken certain natural fabrics, such as cotton, because of its acidic nature.

 7. Rubbing alcohol: